mikavir/casa-quest/README.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 The live deployed application can be found deployed on [Heroku](https://casa-quest-853d4c81f9b1.herokuapp.com).

-### PostgreSQL Relational Database

-This project uses a [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net).

-To obtain my own Postgres Database from Code Institute, I followed these steps:

-- Signed-in to the CI LMS using my email address.
-- An email was sent to me with my new Postgres Database.

-> [!CAUTION]
-> - PostgreSQL databases by Code Institute are only available to CI Students.
-> - You must acquire your own PostgreSQL database through some other method
-> if you plan to clone/fork this repository.
-> - Code Institute students are allowed a maximum of 8 databases.
-> - Databases are subject to deletion after 18 months.

 ### MongoDB Non-Relational Database